 Are you a spiritual seeker?
 Are you on a journey towards spiritual awakening?
-Then these spiritual books can certainly show you the way and give you a head start.
+Then these spiritual books can certainly show you the way and give you a head start in understanding your spiritual side.

 Books that guide your spirit